 Examples of such self-specifications are abundant in artificial intelligence programs.
-Perhaps the clearest example is that of reason maintenance systems, also called truth maintenance, belief revision, or dependency network systems.35 In a machine based on reason maintenance techniques, the fundamental sort of self-specification states that if the current state of mind contains certain components and lacks certain other components, then the current state of mind should also contain some further component.
+Perhaps the clearest example is that of the recently developed reason maintenance systems, also called truth maintenance, belief revision, or dependency network systems.33 In a machine based on reason maintenance techniques, the fundamental sort of self-specification states that if the current state of mind contains certain components and lacks certain other components, then the current state of mind should also contain some further component.
 These specifications are termed reasons or justifications.
 The mental components related by reasons may be mental attitudes like beliefs, desire, etc.; descriptions, procedures, etc.; or whatever the psychology of the agent employs as building blocks for mental states.
-The agent follows these self-specifications by deriving its current mental state from the current set of reasons, using groundedness principles to construct a set of mental components satisfying all the reasons (i.e., by falsifying an antecedent or by including the conclusion).
-The agent's thinking and acting may change the state of mind by adding new reasons to or subtracting reasons from the current set, or by switching to another model of the current set.
+The agent follows these self-specifications by deriving its current mental state from the current set of reasons, using groundedness principles to construct a set of mental components satisfying all the reasons (i.e. by falsifying an antecedent or by including the conclusion).
+The agent's thinking and acting may change the state of mind by adding or subtracting new reasons to the current set, or by switching to another model of the current set.
 In each of these cases, the machine revises its current mental state by using the reasons as guides to what mental components should be adopted or abandoned.

 Reasons are not the only sort of narrowly interpreted self-specification employed in artificial intelligence.
 The least complex self-specifications are those simply declaring the existence of some component of mental structure.
 Most of the declarations of the so-called "knowledge representation languages" take this form, asserting the existence of a belief (a statement in a database), of a desire (a goal statement), or of an intention (an item on an agenda).
-More complex self-specifications relate two or more components of states of mind, including reference or coreference relationships (procedural attachments and equalities).36 The structure sharing, inheritance, or "virtual copy" relationships so common in representational systems are simply self-specifications stating that one description should be considered as having certain components if other descriptions have those components as well.37 Likewise, MIN-SKY'S "K-lines" can be viewed as self-specifications stating that the state of mind should contain one subset of (K-node) components if it also contains the corresponding enabling (K-node) component.38 In fact, much of what goes by the name of "self-description" in
+More complex self-specifications relate two or more components of states of mind, including reference or coreference relationships (procedural attachments and equalities).34 The structure sharing, inheritance, or "virtual copy" relationships so common in representational systems are simply self-specifications stating that one description should be considered as having certain components if other descriptions have those components as well.35 Likewise, MINSKY'S "K-lines" can be viewed as self-specifications stating that the state of mind should contain one subset of (K-node) components if it also contains the corresponding enabling (K-node) component.36 In fact, much of what goes by the name of "self-description" in artificial intelligence is not merely descriptive but instead normative, and so properly viewed as self-specification rather than self-description.